Where individual names have been inscribed on memorials the inscriptions remain a crucial starting point in unlocking further research.

 How accurate is the information inscribed on war memorials?

 Mistakes were made when information was collected and then inscribed, but what may now look like a mistake may have been a deliberate choice.
 Families may not have wanted to include the name of relatives listed as ‘missing in action’.
 Individuals may be commemorated on a memorial where they had no personal connection but where their only surviving family member lived.
-Nicknames might have been used or names could be spelled incorrectly when there was no family to check with.
+Nicknames might have been used, names under which people signed up were different to their actual names, names could be spelled incorrectly when there was no family to check with or it should be recognized that the spelling of names has been more inconsistent through history.

 Will I find pre-1914 deaths named on a war memorial?